w3f/polkadot-wiki/docs/learn/learn-offenses.md

 The following levels of offense are [defined](https://research.web3.foundation/Polkadot/security/slashing/amounts).
-However, these particular levels are not implemented or referred to in the code or in the system; they are meant as guidelines for different levels of severity for offenses.
+However, these particular levels are not implemented or referred to in the code or the system; they are meant as guidelines for different levels of severity for offenses.

-- Level 1: Isolated equivocation, slashes a very small amount of the stake.
+- Level 1: Isolated equivocation slashes a minimal amount of the stake.
-- Level 2: misconducts unlikely to be accidental, but which do not harm the network's security to any large extent.
+- Level 2: Misconducts unlikely to be accidental but do not harm the network's security to any large extent.
 Examples include concurrent equivocation or isolated cases of unjustified voting in [GRANDPA](learn-consensus.md).
 Slashes a moderately small amount of the stake.
-- Level 3: misconduct that poses serious security or monetary risk to the system, or mass collusion.
+- Level 3: misconduct that poses severe security or monetary risk to the system or mass collusion.
   Slashes all or most of the stake behind the validator.

 The following are scenarios that build towards slashes under equivocation: